 “Great clients deserve as much attention as we can give them,” he said.
 “We’ll always be available to every level of client for necessities like setting up a required minimum distribution.
 But we won’t proactively schedule meetings as frequently or send as many holiday gifts, handwritten cards or high-touch communications to lower level clients.”

-His broker-dealer’s coaching for associate advisors and HR Advantage program have provided further efficiency by allowing Stram to delegate more tasks.
+His broker-dealer’s coaching for associates and HR Advantage program have provided further efficiency by allowing Stram to delegate more tasks.

 Building Profitable Alliances

-After reading and implementing recommendations from Ron Carson’s book, “Tested in the Trenches,” Elinor Ho, ChFC®, ChSNC™, principal advisor with Secure Planning Strategies in Southfield, Michigan, wasn’t sure how much she would benefit from coaching.
+After reading and implementing recommendations from Ron Carson’s book, “Tested in the Trenches,” Elinor Ho, ChFC®, ChSNC™, a principal financial professional with Secure Planning Strategies in Southfield, Michigan, wasn’t sure how much she would benefit from coaching.
 She was already highly organized and had segmented her clients.
 But coaching from her broker-dealer pushed her harder and helped her focus even more.

 “One of the things that helped me most,” Ho said, “was learning how to build professional alliances.
 My coach told me what to say to break the ice with another professional and how to strengthen the relationship.
 Now I have a great arrangement with a CPA.
 I introduce clients to her, and I work with her clients who refer additional clients to me.
 During tax season, I send a fruit basket to brighten her day when the pressure is on.”

 Each year, Ho looks forward to a day-long meeting with other alumni of the coaching program before the broker-dealer’s annual national conference.
 “It’s a wonderful opportunity to listen to a group of smart financial professionals share their best practices and get new ideas to take back to my practice,” she said.